Lamar Tennis Camps

 Graduate Assistant - Men's Tennis

-Marton Horvath enters his first season as a graduate assistant looking to continue the building process he helped initiate as a player.
+Marton Horvath enters his second season as a graduate assistant looking to continue the building process he helped initiate as a player.

 A four-year letterwinner for the Cardinals, Horvath racked up 40 career singles victories and 24 wins in doubles.
 Following an 11-9 singles campaign in 2011, the Budapest, Hungary, native earned a spot on the All-Southland Second Team for a second consecutive season, becoming the first Cardinal player to accomplish the feat since Jakob Paulsen in 2002-03.